cshum/levi/README.md

 which means significantly faster processing.

 Levi search interface is built on [Highland](http://highlandjs.org/), a Node compatible stream with async and functional programming concepts.
-Stream avoid processing whole batch of data in one go, Levi is designed to be non-blocking and memory efficient.
+Streams avoid processing whole batch of data in one go, Levi is designed to be non-blocking and memory efficient.

 ## API